-Wix has no native keyword support, which Squarespace and GoDaddy do have.
-However, it makes up for this with its numerous other features and the Semrush integration mentioned above, which provides all the keyword support you need.
-Overall, Wix gained 14 points on our last round of SEO-specific testing, higher than GoDaddy, Weebly, and WordPress.
+Besides, it used to make up for this with its numerous other features and the Semrush integration mentioned above, which provides all the keyword support you need.
+Overall, Wix gained 15 points out of a possible 15 sub-scores on our last round of SEO-specific testing, higher than GoDaddy and Hostinger.

-Although it technically drew with Squarespace, with both providers scoring 5/5 for SEO, Wix is much easier to use (4.4/5) than Squarespace (4/5).
-Wix ADI, for example, is an AI design tool that can do most of the initial design work for you if you're a beginner.
-It also got a better website features score than Squarespace (4.9/5 vs 4.4/5), which, along with the new Semrush integration, helps it clinch first place.
+Although it technically drew with Squarespace, with both providers scoring 5/5 for SEO and both scoring 4.4/5 for ease of use.
+That being said, Wix has a secret weapon: Wix ADI, an AI design tool that can do most of the initial design work for you if you're a beginner.
+What's more, Wix also got a better website features score than Squarespace (4.8/5 vs 4.6/5), which, along with the new Semrush integration, helps it clinch first place.